 This Charter sets out the service provided by English Heritage for those involved in changing or influencing change to the historic environment.

 It explains how we handle requests for pre-application and statutory advice; it covers our advice on matters of policy and management issues relevant to the planning process; and it explains our engagement, in partnership with others, in the modernised planning system.

 The links on this page will take you to each part of this document.

 We are committed to continuously improving the timeliness and quality of our advisory service.
 We currently give more than 95% of planning and listed building consent advice to local authorities within 21 days or against an agreed timetable.
 We also devote an increasing proportion of our time to pre-application advice.

-Our Charter principally covers our service to local planning authorities, owners of heritage assets and developers, but anyone who needs consent for work affecting the historic environment will find it useful.
+Our Charter principally covers our service to local planning authorities, owners of heritage assets and developers, but anyone considering work which will affect the historic environment will find it useful.
 It may also be relevant where English Heritage is invited to engage in Listed Building Heritage Partnership Agreements, Consent Orders and Planning Performance Agreements.

 This Charter (Fifth Edition) forms our Code of Practice and will be periodically updated in response to our evolving role within the planning system.
 The Charter emphasises our commitment to pre-application advice and contains sections on design and access statements and online planning.

 We aim to provide clear responses in a timely manner to those we engage with in the statutory planning system in our role as a statutory consultee.
 We monitor our turnaround performance and hold regular reviews of cases to ensure consistency in our approach and clarity in our responses.